 Side D starts with the instrumental "The Travel Sequence," which is actually an outtake from Dark Side of the Moon.
 That is followed by the album's title track.
 I used an alternate version, which is longer and features the prominent playing of Stephane Grappelli on violin.
 And as stated earlier, the album closes with the rest of "Shine on You Crazy Diamond."

 All of these tracks, including the live ones, can be found on the box set Why Pink Floyd...?
-The cover art was actually originally designed by Hipgnosis for Wish You Were Here, but rejected by the band.
+The cover art was actually originally designed by Hipgnosis for Wish You Were Here but was rejected by the band.

 --------

-P.S. - Since publishing this post, I've discovered that there were demos recorded for both "You've Got to be Crazy" and "Raving and Drooling" that are available on a bootleg called The Extraction Tapes.
-So if you don't want live tracks mixed with studio ones, you could sub those.
+NOTE: Since publishing this post, I've discovered that studio demos recorded for "You've Got to be Crazy" and "Raving and Drooling" are available on a bootleg called The Extraction Tapes.
+So, if you don't want live tracks mixed with studio ones, you could sub those.

 ReplyDelete